New England weathers a downgraded storm Irene

 "We have sleeping quarters set up and last night a number of staff spent the night, and others will tonight, either because they have no way to get home since the transportation system has shut down, or because they don't feel safe on the roads," he said.

-Boston's Logan International Airport was open even though all but two airlines had canceled all flights, airport spokesman Phil Orlandella said.
+Boston's Logan International Airport was open even though all but two airlines had cancelled all flights, airport spokesman Phil Orlandella said.

 Restaurants that normally do brisk business for brunch on Sunday were shut.
 "I'm the only one here and I'm just here to answer the phone and say we are closed," said Mario Detina at Anthony's Pier 4, a Boston seafood restaurant.